GUIDE 2025

 • Consider the technical documentation template or design.

-• Research the type of technical documentation.
+• Research the type of documentation required.

-• Understanding the product requirements before writing.
+• Understand the product requirements before starting.

-• Make a plan.
+• Develop a clear plan.

-• Create transparency in your technical documentation.
+• Ensure transparency in documentation.

-• Adhere to the technical documentation plan.
+• Maintain consistency and adhere to the documentation plan.

-• Focus on the user and determine audience requirements.
+• Focus on audience needs and usability.

 The Bottom Line

-If you are new to technical writing and are looking to break-in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.
+If you are new to technical writing and are looking to break in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.